Saint Blaise

-Blaise of Sebaste (Ἅγιος Βλάσιος, Hágios Blásios; Սուրբ Վլաս; Blasius martyred 316 AD) was a physician and bishop of Sebastea in historical Lesser Armenia (modern Sivas, Turkey) who is venerated as a Christian saint and martyr.
+Blaise of Sebaste (Ἅγιος Βλάσιος, Hágios Blásios; Սուրբ Վլաս; Blasius; martyred 316 AD) was a physician and bishop of Sebastea in historical Lesser Armenia (modern Sivas, Turkey) who is venerated as a Christian saint and martyr.
 He is counted as one of the Fourteen Holy Helpers.

-Blaise is a saint in the Catholic, Western Rite Orthodoxy, Eastern Orthodox and Oriental Orthodox Churches and is the patron saint of wool combers and of sufferers from ENT illnesses.
+Blaise is a saint in the Catholic, Western Rite Orthodoxy, Eastern Orthodox and Oriental Orthodox Churches and is the patron saint of wool combers and of sufferers from head and neck illnesses.
 In the Latin Church, his feast falls on 3 February.
 In the Eastern Churches, it is on 11 February.
 According to the Acta Sanctorum, he was martyred by being beaten, tortured with iron combs, and beheaded.

 Early records

 The first reference to Blaise is the medical writings of Aëtius Amidenus (c.
 AD 500) where his aid is invoked in treating patients with objects stuck in the throat.

 Marco Polo reported on the place where "Messer Saint Blaise obtained the glorious crown of martyrdom", Sebastea.
 The shrine near the citadel mount was mentioned by William of Rubruck in 1253, although the ruins are no longer visible.